george-hawkins/micropython-wifi-setup/README.md

 _logger.warning("%s is now %d", name, count)
 ```

 This will log something like `WARNING:my_module:alpha is now 42` to standard error.
 As you can see, the logger uses the classic [printf-style formatting](https://docs.python.org/3/library/stdtypes.html#old-string-formatting) that you typically see used with the `%` operator, e.g. `"%s is %d" % ("alpha", 42)`.
-However here you don't need the `%` operator and the arguments don't need to wrapped up as a tuple.
+However here you don't need the `%` operator and the arguments don't need to be wrapped up as a tuple.

 Note: this cut-down version of `Logger` requires that you create `Logger` instances, as shown above, it doesn't support the usage `logging.warning(...)` where a default root logger is used.